 Several mines were started, including the Silver Monument, the largest and most productive mine, as well as the U. S. Treasury, the New Era, the White Mountain, the Wall Street, and several others.

-Unlike many mining camps of the American West, Chloride never took on the violent and lawless reputation.
+Unlike many mining camps of the American West, Chloride never took on a violent and lawless reputation.
 For the most part, its citizens were quiet and peaceful; its worst threat was that of the fierce Apache.
 Chloride did, however, have a large tree they called the “Hangin’ Tree,” which continues to stand in the middle of Wall Street.
 Perhaps it was this “threat” that helped to keep people in line.
 No one was ever known to have been hanged from the tree, but it was often utilized when rowdy or drunken cowboys or miners got out of hand.
 In those cases, the disorderly man would be dunked in the stock tank and chained to the tree until he came to his senses.

 One notable incident during Chloride’s heydays was when several town citizens began to receive letters maligning the reputations of several residents in 1886.
 Soon, a committee was formed to investigate the scandalous letters, which pointed to a 65-year-old physician named James Reekie, who had been practicing in Chloride since 1881.
 Determined to be rid of the offender, a group of some 30 citizens soon dragged Dr. Reekie to the edge of town, where they tarred and feathered him and ordered him out of the camp.